Get to know the Seahawks’ first-round draft pick, offensive tackle Charles Cross

 RENTON — With their first-round pick (No. 9 overall) Thursday night, the Seahawks drafted Charles Cross, a 6-foot-5, 307-pound offensive tackle out of Mississippi State.
-He’s Seattle’s highest draft pick since left tackle Russell Okung went No. 6 overall in 2010.
+He’s the Seahawks’ highest draft pick since left tackle Russell Okung went No. 6 overall in 2010.

 Five things to know about Cross: